-Additionally, once our alumni are enrolled in college, the Office of Alumni Affairs provides critical support to ensure college success and degree attainment for all of our college students:
+The Friendship Office of Alumni Affairs provides critical support to ensure college success and degree attainment for all of our high school graduates attending college:

 Academic and Financial Aid Counseling:

 The Office of Alumni Affairs offers comprehensive counseling, college transition services, financial aid restoration services, advocacy, resource referrals, and success advising for all Friendship Collegiate Academy and Technology Preparatory Academy graduates.

 Click here to schedule an appointment with Ms. Brett Gotlib, the Manager of Alumni Retention and Support if you are in need of personalized counseling and advising services.

 College Persistence Fund: